Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Fleuret**

-    The first creature you hit on your turn has disadvantage on attack roll against you until the start of your next turn.
+    The first creature you hit on your turn has :d20-disadv: **Disdvantage** on attack roll against you until the start of your next turn.

 ### Telekinetic
 *4th-level Feat*